 claude-chat-code

-A TUI for Windows that monitors for zip file downloads from Claude chat, then automatically builds and launches the project.
+A Windows TUI that monitors for zip file downloads from Claude chat, then automatically builds and launches the code.
 Written in Rust.

 Installation